 Once you know all the costs you have coming up you need to sort these into:

 - Priority bills – these are the ones you must keep up with -housing. heating and lighting, court fees, maintenance, council tax, TV licence.
 Try to get ahead as much as possible with these as soon as you can

 - Other bills – see if you can change payment dates on any of these and make sure you are getting the best deals that you can

 You can request an ‘Advance Payment’ if you think that you will not be able to pay your essential bills and look after yourself and the people you live with whilst you are waiting for your first payment.

-The advance payment is up to half of the total monthly Universal Credit claim.
+The advance payment can be up to the total monthly Universal Credit claim.